othercriteria/vibectl/examples/k8s-sandbox/README.md

 - **poller**: Monitors solution progress on the active ports based on difficulty level

 The poller will check if the flags are accessible at the expected ports and only monitor the ports relevant to the selected difficulty level.

+When running with the `--verbose` flag, vibectl will show the raw output and kubectl commands being executed, making it easier to debug and understand what's happening.

 ## Cleaning Up